Zikoat/veddugnad/README.md

-when creating a new player, show input field for name, maybe reuse from edit player. default should be content from combobox, if we still want to use editable combobox. add indexes load test
+when creating a new player, show input field for name, maybe reuse from edit player. default should be content from combobox, if we still want to use editable combobox. add indexes load test dont pass date, but use function to get it. its global. dedupe _get_connection